environmentalinformatics-marburg/gimmsGitbook/chapter03/rasterize_data.md

 [1] "data type = 2"
 [1] "header offset = 0"
 [1] "interleave = bsq"
+[1] "sensor type = AVHRR"
 [1] "byte order = 1"
 ```

-Note that `rasterizeGimms` automatically creates the header files corresponding to each file in 'gimms_files' and therefore, you shouldn't be required to run the standalone verion of the function unless you are interested in it.
-In addition, it is possible to automatically remove the created header files once all operations have finished by setting `rasterizeGimms(..., remove_header = TRUE)`.
+The function is not explicitly exported since `rasterizeGimms` automatically creates the header files corresponding to each of the specified input files.
+Hence, you shouldn't be required to run the standalone version of the function unless you are interested in it.
+Note that it is also possible to automatically remove all the header files upon process completion by setting `rasterizeGimms(..., remove_header = TRUE)`.